WillNye/cloudumi/frontend/README.md

 ## Notes

-- ConsoleMe UI is a SPA (Single Page Application).
+- NOQ UI is a SPA (Single Page Application).
 - Page Components are protected by `auth/ProtectedRoute.js` and requires authentication via `auth/AuthProviderDefault.js`.
-- ConsoleMe UI components are currently written in both Classes and Hooks.
+- NOQ UI components are currently written in both Classes and Hooks.
 We will move to React Hooks entirely over time.
 - The react-app-wired module is used to start/build because of [Monaco Editor](https://microsoft.github.io/monaco-editor/).
 This was required due to how Monaco Editor was written.

 # Available Scripts